albar965/littlenavmap-manual/en/FLIGHTPLANFMT.md

 Store these files into the `Output/FMS plans` directory inside the X-Plane directory.

 ### ![FLP](../images/icons/saveasflp.png "FLP") FLP
-A format that can be read by the X-Plane FMS \(not the X-Plane GPS\), Aerosoft Airbus and other add-on aircraft for X-Plane.
+A format that can be read by the X-Plane FMS \(not the X-Plane GPS\), Aerosoft Airbus and other add-on aircraft.
 Supports airways and procedures.

 You can load these files into the X-Plane FMS including airway information.
-Procedures are saved in the FLP but cannot loaded yet by the X-Plane FMS.
+Procedures are saved in the FLP but cannot loaded yet by the FMS.
 You have to select these manually after loading the flight plan.

 Store these files into the `Output/FMS plans` directory inside the X-Plane directory if you want to use them in X-Plane.